jsonwebtoken/jsonwebtoken.github.io/views/website/md/introduction.md

 **NEW:** get the [JWT Handbook for free](https://auth0.com/e-books/jwt-handbook) and learn JWTs in depth!

 ## What is JSON Web Token?
 JSON Web Token (JWT) is an open standard ([RFC 7519](https://tools.ietf.org/html/rfc7519)) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
 This information can be verified and trusted because it is digitally signed.
-JWTs can be signed using a secret (with the **HMAC** algorithm) or a public/private key pair using **RSA**.
+JWTs can be signed using a secret (with the **HMAC** algorithm) or a public/private key pair using **RSA** or **ECDSA**.

 Although JWTs can be encrypted to also provide secrecy between parties, we will focus on *signed* tokens.
 Signed tokens can verify the *integrity* of the claims contained within it, while encrypted tokens *hide* those claims from other parties.
 When tokens are signed using public/private key pairs, the signature also certifies that only the party holding the private key is the one that signed it.